kirixvelu/project-108/src/blog/article-98.md

 ---
-title: War Statistics from 1945 to 2001
+title: American War Statistics 1945 to 2001
 description: Dismantling United States military complex is the only way to feed the poor and bring world peace
 date: 2022-08-12
 category: "war"